TechDroid-Creator/intern-code/README.md

 Check if the package is installed by importing github in shell if no error is produced the package is installed properly.

+# Running the program

+run Github_scraper.py
+org input - examples include - github,yuzu-emu,google,microsoft
+n - top "n" number of forked repos m - top "m" contributors for each of the n forked repos

-# Github-Scraper -
+# Github-Scraper

-Uses the github API 3.0 to run through an organisation's github repo and sorts the most forked repositories based on the user input - n.
+Uses the Github API 3.0 to run through an organisation's github repo and sorts the most forked repositories based on the user input - n.

 For each of these repositories, based on user input m displays the top "m" most contributors along with thir commits for the repo.

-# Issues -
+# Issues

-Since github's APi for search has rate-limiting implmeneted for large organisations with a lot of repos the code fails.
+Since Github's APi for search has rate-limiting implemented, for large organisations with a lot of repos the code fails.